What are industrial injuries?

 When do I claim for benefits?

-Sometimes, injuries have been known to manifest themselves at a later date – but if no claim was filed then the worker will be ineligible to claim for benefits.
+You should apply for IIBD as soon as possible after an industrial accident even if the injury appears mild.
+Injuries sometimes manifest themselves at a later date – but if no claim was filed you will be ineligible to claim benefits.
 In addition, any potential personal injury compensation claim can take years to settle, or to reach a final court hearing if a settlement is not reached.

 How do I claim for benefits?

-If your employer or a work colleague was at fault for your accident or illness, then you may be able to claim compensation for your injuries.
+If your employer or a work colleague was at fault for your accident or illness, you may be able to claim compensation for your injuries.
 All workplaces are required by law to have liability insurance for such situations, so any money you claim will be covered by the insurance company rather than directly from your employer.
-It is recommended to contact a personal injury solicitor as soon as possible – most will provide a free initial consultation to establish whether or not you are eligible and how much compensation you are likely to receive in the event of a successful work injury claim.